Achrafbennanizia/Slitherlink/docs/analysis/TBB_INTEGRATION_STORY.md

 # The Intel TBB Integration Journey

+> Historical/performance narrative.
+Some file paths and counts reflect older layouts; use `README.md` and `docs/developer/ARCHITECTURE.md` for the current structure and puzzle set.

 ## From std::async (V1-V9) to TBB Elegance (V10/main.cpp)

 This document chronicles the debugging and integration of Intel's oneAPI Threading Building Blocks (TBB) into the Slitherlink solver.